Oklahoma's economy shows signs of robust recovery in April

 Oil and gas taxes were up 73% to $133.7 million.

-Motor vehicle taxes, which comprise a much smaller share of state revenue, nearly doubled in April.
+Motor vehicle taxes, which are a much smaller share of state revenue, nearly doubled in April.

 Gross receipts are all the tax payments received by the state treasury, including those collected on behalf of local governments and money returned to taxpayers as refunds and rebates.